 Pink is everywhere in October.
-That’s right, everyone, this month is Breast Cancer Awareness month.
+It's Cancer Awareness month, with advocates asking everyone to wear pink to raise awareness for breast cancer.
 For those of us who know someone who has suffered with the disease, it’s a time to reflect on what we can do to help and support our friends and family.
 But it also got me thinking about the color pink.
 How did it come to be a “feminine” color, and then make the leap to a pink ribbon for breast cancer?

 It starts with the babies….